4 Guys History

 Engineering

 It's the job of the engineering department to figure out the best way to do what the customer wants done.
 They also make sure that it's safe and NFPA compliant.
-The engineering department is headed by Bill Scherer, a mechanical engineer who has been with 4 Guys since 1993.
-Bill is assisted Adam Sube, who is also a mechanical engineer, and by two draftsmen who use a computer drafting program called KeyCreator to produce wire-frame drawings of all units.
+The engineering department is headed by Bill Scherer, amechanical engineer who has been with 4 Guys since 1993.
+Bill is assisted by 3 other engineers who use a computer drafting program called KeyCreator to produce wire-frame drawings of all units.

 Typically, each drawing goes through several revisions before the truck is built.